Bangjja: History

-Bangjja brassware reflects its deep historical value as well as traditional fashion of Korea.
+Bangjja bronzeware reflects its deep historical value as well as traditional fashion of Korea.
 The history of bangjja originates from the Bronze Age and it was widely used to make a variety of tools and tableware.
 Ordos region's bronze culture related to Scythian Bronze Culture was spread and affected several regions including Korean territory.
 As the Bronze Age culture in Korea was influenced by Ordos region, where bronze culture was originated from the northern part of Siberia, Korean also produced ceremonial products such as ritual tools with bronze.

-During the period of the Goryeo dynasty when they frequently traded with China, royalties and nobles used thin bronze tableware made with bangjja technique.
+During the Goryeo period, when they frequently traded with China, royalties and nobles used thin bronze tableware made with bangjja technique.

 In the period of Chosun dynasty, the country greatly supported mining and established many brassware plants in local territories.
-Although, people in this era generally used porcelains, upper-class people continued using brassware like Goryeo period.
-As time passed, even in the middle class, people started using brassware increasingly and it formed many markets across the country.
+Although, people in this era generally used porcelains, upper-class people continued using bronzeware like Goryeo period.
+As time passed, even in the middle class, people started using bronzeware increasingly and it formed many markets across the country.

-In the end of modern age, most of brassware in all households got ravished by Japan.
-With the liberation in 1945, brassware became widely used again, but soon after Korean War, when briquettes took place, people preferred stainless bowls to brassware because brassware gets easily discolored by briquettes gas.
+In the end of modern age, most of bronzeware in all households got ravished by Japan, and they were melted down for their metal during World War II.
+With the liberation in 1945, bronzeware became widely used again, but soon after Korean War, when briquettes took place, people preferred stainless bowls to bronzeware because bronzeware gets easily discolored by briquettes gas.

-In reversal, nowadays, through various chemical experiments, bangjja brassware is becoming famous and known for its O-157 sterilization function, anti pathogen, and detection of pesticides.
+In reversal, nowadays, through various chemical experiments, bangjja bronzeware is becoming famous and known for its O-157 sterilization function, anti pathogen, and detection of pesticides.
 Also its heat retention rate turned out to be higher than porcelains and stainless bowls.
 Bangjja is currently used for making instruments, tableware, and other various goods such as household supplies.

 Characteristics

-When bangjja brassware is made, a mass of alloy of copper and tin is heated with fire and gets hammered several times.
-The proportion of tin in bangjja brassware is very high compared to general bronze bowls.
+When bangjja bronzeware is made, a mass of alloy of copper and tin is heated with fire and gets hammered several times.
+The proportion of tin in bangjja bronzeware is very high compared to general bronze bowls.

-First of all, mass of brass nugget is made by alloying copper and tin in ratio of 78:22, which is a golden ratio which permits no error at all.
-This alloying ratio is not possible in modern metallographic study because in today's practical products, the proportion of tin must be under 10 percent.
-Surprisingly, though bangjja brassware has to be made with the ratio of 78:22.
-According to modern theology, the existence of bangjja brassware is unexplainable.

-In general, iron becomes more firm when it is quenched after being heated in fire over 1 Celsius nectarine.
-However, bangjja brassware becomes softer as it gets heated in fire.
+In general, iron becomes more firm when it is quenched after being heated in fire over 600 degree.
+However, bangjja bronzeware becomes softer as it gets heated in fire.
 This is another mystery of brassware.
-Several people form a united circle around the mass of annoy and start hammering to make a form of plates.
-One special thing about the process is that they do not use ready-made mold machine, instead they repeat hammering and heating in fire as they are making the shape of brassware.
+Several people form a circle around the ingot and start hammering to make a form of plates.
+One special thing about the process is that they do not use ready-made mold machine, instead they repeat hammering and heating in fire as they are making the shape of bronzeware.